What are Adverse Childhood Experiences?

 Resources to promote positive childhood experiences

-To help spread the practice of positive childhood experiences, the HOPE National Resources Center provides resources centered around the HOPE framework:
+To help spread the practice of the HOPE framework, we created free, downloadable resources centered around PCEs, the Four Building Blocks of HOPE, and examples of the HOPE framework in practice:

 Contact us